Kew East, Victoria: Sports

 Kew Golf Club and Green Acres Golf Club on Elm Grove are located in the north of the suburb.
-Parks in Kew East include Willsmere-Chandler Park, home of one of the suburb's three soccer clubs, East Kew United Soccer club, and the adjacent Kew Billabong, Hays Paddock on Glass Creek, is home to the Old Xaverians Soccer Club, and Kew Deaf Soccer Club.
+Parks in Kew East include Willsmere-Chandler Park, home of one of the suburb's three soccer clubs, East Kew United Soccer club, and the adjacent Kew Billabong, Hays Paddock on Glass Creek, is home to the Old Xaverians Soccer Club, Melbourne Deaf Cricket Club and Melbourne Deaf Soccer Club.
 Hyde Park, Harrison Park and Stradbroke Park are located in the south-east of the suburb.